alter-ego/androidbound/README.md

 **Pros**

-- you don't need adapters for supported views (ListView, GridView)
+- you don't need adapters for supported views (ListView, GridView, RecyclerView)
 - value converters are based on type, but are also named.
 That means that you can have multiple converters that convert, say, `Boolean` to `Integer`
 - it supports hierarchical binding so instead of binding to an object `MyObject`, you can also bind to `MyObject.MySubObject` etc.
 - total support for two-way binding, and return binds (view -> method) pass on the object that's bound to the view and not the view itself (cleaner code, don't have to keep/fetch the objects)
 - uses RxJava internally - so if there are bugfixes or improvements there, they will trickle down
-- automatic URL loading
+- automatic URL loading when using ImageView (if you set the `IImageLoader` in the `ViewBinder`, you can see how to do this in the example code)

 #OK, you convinced me.
 How do I use this?
 Here's a quick guide.